Vetco

 Vetco was a British oilfield service company that was established in July 2004 and operated through its subsidiaries Vetco Gray and Vetco Aibel AS.
 Vetco was the result of a consortium consisting of the private equity firms Candover, 3i and JP Morgan Partners, which took over ABB's oil and gas division, ABB Offshore Systems.
-These companies have served the upstream oil and gas industry since 1903 and are suppliers of products, systems, and services for onshore and offshore drilling.
-Vetco was headquartered in London UK, and employed over 10,000 people in more than 30 countries worldwide.
+The predecessor companies served the upstream oil and gas industry from 1903, supplying products, systems, and services for onshore and offshore drilling.
+Vetco was headquartered in London, UK, and employed over 10,000 people in more than 30 countries worldwide.

 Operations

 Aibel

 Aibel is a provider of engineering, procurement and construction services—as well as project management, maintenance, and modifications—to the upstream oil and gas industry.
 Aibel employs more than 7,000 people in 17 countries.
 Vetco Aibel is, along with Aker Kværner, one of the largest companies operating in the North Sea.

 VetcoGray

 On July 30, 2008, in Egypt's Gulf of Suez, the company converted an exploration well to full production, converting a mudline exploration system to an SG-1 wellhead subsea system for production duty.
 The newly converted well entered service in April of that year.